 The presentation layer parses incoming requests and routes them to service layer.
-This involves sending and receiving data in multiple different formats and translating these into an internal representation, as well as e.g. parsing arguments from an HTTP request (e.g parsing the query string parameters).
+This involves sending and receiving data in multiple different formats and translating these into an internal representation.
+For instance, this includes parsing arguments from an HTTP request (e.g., parsing the query string parameters).

 The data access layer is responsible for ensuring data integrity, harmonizing data access to different storages as well as fetching and storing the data in the underlying systems.

-The data flow between the layers is strictly limited to some few well-defined objects to ensure a clean separation of concerns.
-The presentation layer communicates with the service layer via a e.g. a record projection (i.e. a view of a record localised to a specific identity).
-The service layer communicates with the data access layer via e.g. a record entity that provides data abstraction, syntactic data validation, and a strong programmatic API.
+The data flow between the layers is strictly limited to a few well-defined objects to ensure a clean separation of concerns.
+The presentation layer communicates with the service layer via a record projection (i.e. a view of a record localised to a specific identity).
+The service layer communicates with the data access layer via a record entity that provides data abstraction, syntactic data validation, and a strong programmatic API.

 Tip: Where do you belong?

-A key question you should always ask yourself when designing or writing code is where you code belongs in the architecture:
+A key question you should always ask yourself when designing or writing code is where your code belongs in the architecture: